wfailla/un-orchestrator/NFs/dpdk/dpi/README.md

 ## DPDK-based DPI VNF

-This folder contains the instructions to build a DPI that exchanges packets with the virtual switch through the DPDK rte_rings.
+This file contains the instructions to build a DPI that exchanges packets with the virtual switch through the DPDK rte_rings.

 The virtual network function analyzes packets coming from the first interfaces and, if a packet is